gavinlyonsrepo/particle_fire_simulation/README.md

 Installation
 ------------------
-For local install on Linux PC
+For local install on Linux based OS

-Download release
+* Download latest release
+* extract
-cd into
+* cd into same path as Makefile
-run make on makefile
+* run make command on makefile
+* copy exe pfsim to where you want it

 Usage
 -----------------
-change to .bin type in terminal
+Type in terminal at path where pfsim is placed.

 ```sh
 ./pfsim